It’s never been easier to make low carb sandwich bread. This version uses all real food ingredients and comes together in your blender!

 - Bake for 50-70 minutes, until a tester inserted into the center comes out clean.

-- Serve immediately, or store fully cooled slices in an airtight container in the fridge for up to a week or in the freezer for up to three months.
+- Store fully cooled slices (or the whole loaf) in an airtight container in the fridge for up to a week or in the freezer for up to three months.